 Open fire place - Many of the homes have an open fireplace in the living room.
 Some are decorative, but many are still functioning.
 An open fire place certainly creates character, atmosphere and provides comfort on cold winter evenings.

 Postwar - There is a second batch of homes in the Lower (south) end of the White Coat Village which were built in the 1950th (post-war period).
 The 1950th homes are smaller, not so classic and are located in the Lower White Coat Village further away from the hospital.
 Material selection and design is quite different from the prewar homes.

-Prewar - Nine of our homes are classic stately prewar style.
+Prewar - eleven of our homes are classic stately prewar style.
 The one on 95 Crittenden Boulevard, built in 1920, is probably the most prewar type home with high ceilings, large common rooms, prominent oak stairs and lots of gum wood trim.
 The three homes on Raleigh Street and the one on 115 Irvington Road, built between 1920 and 1930, are also very classic prewar type homes with extensive gum wood trims and lead glass doors.
 The home on 44 Irvington Road was built in 1940, but still has a lot of prewar features

-Contemporary - We have four contemporary homes in the upper White Coat Village - one on 89 Crittenden Boulevard, one on Castleman Rd, one on 141 Rossiter Rd and built netween 1940 and 1951.
+Contemporary - We have six contemporary homes in the upper White Coat Village - one on 89 Crittenden Boulevard, one on Castleman Rd, one on 141 Rossiter Rd and built netween 1940 and 1951.
 All of them have been completely renovated to todays standard just recently.
 During the extensive renovation, a lot of efforts went into preserving details from the 1950-era, but still making them contemporary homes.
 All the bathrooms, kitchen. plumbing, electricity and mechanics were completely updated with these renovations.